-Buddhism addresses unnecessary suffering, rather than metaphysical or teleological issues such as the nature of things, or why things are as they are.
-Buddhism begins with the Four Noble Truths, that I paraphrase as:
+Legendarily, when the devil Mara challenged Buddha's great awakening, Buddha responded by simply touching the ground.
+Later, Buddha's first teachings addressed the human grounds of unnecessary suffering, rather than metaphysical or teleological issues such as the nature of things, or why things are as they are.
+He began with his Four Noble Truths, that I paraphrase as:

-The Four Noble Truths are a diagnosis, and the 8-Fold Path is the prescription; The Heart Sutra and the Metta Sutra also respectively diagnose and prescribe, but in more detail, about a page each.
-You can find these and other Sutras easily, searching by title on the web.
+The Four Noble Truths are a diagnosis, and the 8-Fold Path is the prescription; The Heart Sutra and the Metta Sutra also respectively diagnose and prescribe, but in more poetic terms, about a page each.
+You can find these and other Sutras easily by searching on the web.

-The Middle Way balances between the opposites of ascetic austerities and self-indulgence.
-"There is addiction and indulgence of sense-pleasures; and there is addiction to self-mortification, which is painful, unworthy, and unprofitable ... the Middle Path gives vision, gives knowledge, and leads to calm, to insight, to enlightenment and to Nirvana ...
-The Middle Path is just this Noble EIghtfold Path ... "
+Buddha's Middle Way balances between the opposites of ascetic austerities and self-indulgence.
+In his first sermon, Buddha reputedly said "There is addiction and indulgence of sense-pleasures; and there is addiction to self-mortification, which is painful, unworthy, and unprofitable ... the Middle Path (between these opposites) gives vision, gives knowledge, and leads to calm, to insight, to enlightenment and to Nirvana ...
+The Middle Path is just this Noble Eightfold Path ... "

-Other principles of Buddhism include no self (anatta), transience of experience and impermanence (anicca), emptiness (nirvana), and causation (karma).
-No self means simply that beings and things are interdependent and changing; independent beings and things are only imagined by our mind's thinking and used in our communications, including writing.
-Experience however is always changing.
+Other principles of Buddhism include no self (anatta), transience and impermanence (anicca) and causation (karma), and emptiness (nirvana).
+No self means simply that beings and things are interdependent and changing; independent beings and things do not exist except in human imagination, i.e., in our mind's thinking and our communications including writing.
+Causation, or karma, implies that events happens due to prior causes and conditions.
 Impermanence means everything changes, including our egocentric notions of how things are, what this is, and who is.
 Emptiness defies logical interpretation; but is the truth of our experience, and even of physical energy/matter.
-Causation, or karma, implies that things happens due to prior causes and conditions.

 Buddhist practice engenders awakening and liberation.
 Buddhas awaken to unsurpassed, complete, perfect enlightenment, i.e., Buddha's enlightenment.
-Many others experience gradual awakenings and increasing openness over the years, as well as a subtly increasing sense of transparency within ourselves and our practice, and a sense of being increasingly permeated by the sweet energies of nature, nirvana, and emptiness.
+Many of us experience gradual awakenings and increasing openness trom time to time in our practice, as well as a subtly increasing sense of transparency within ourselves and a sense of being increasingly permeated by the sweet energies of nature, nirvana, and emptiness.